tdunning/MicroSpice/examples/xmit-filter/README.md

-The optimization of the filter we are designing only involves finding component values for inductors and capacitors so we don't have to encode resistors in the same way, but for other circuits this is likely to be important.
+The optimization of the filter we are designing only involves finding component values for inductors and capacitors so we don't have to encode resistors in the same way, but for other circuits that would likely be important.

 # Optimization Results